Sai-Eshwar-Supreet/mini-message-board/README.md

 # Mini Message Board

-A simple server-rendered message board built with **Express** and **EJS**.
+A server-rendered message board built with **Express**, **EJS**, and **PostgreSQL**.

-Users can create messages and view them on the main page.
-Each message can also be opened to view its details.
+Users can create messages, view them on the homepage, and open individual messages for details.
+The app includes server-side validation and persistent storage.

 ## Live Demo